 Task 6.
 The equipment and methodology had to be set ex novo.
-Main problems for respiration measurements are:
+Main problems for respiration measurements were:

-- 1) Our gas chromatograph (GC) is different from that of the other partners who all have the same type of GC, so exchange of information with expert partners regarding calibration methodology etc. is not possible.
-A great amount of time and work was spent in testing different possible causes of errore. - 2) With our GC the analysis takes 6 min, while with the GC of partners it takes less than 2 min: this means a great waste of time, and the impossibility to analyse a large number of samples. - 3) The GC laboratory is quite distant from the storage room, so it takes some time to transfer gas samples from here to there; it is not possible to accumulate many samples in order to reduce transport time, because leak problems may increase with the delay from sampling to analysis. - 4) The type of analysis is such, that generally it is not possible to correct errors or mistakes, and so repeat the analysis.
-We were compelled to reduce the number of gas exchange measurements during storage of pears.
+- 1) Our gas chromatograph (GC) is different from that of the other partners who all have the same type of GC, so exchange of information with expert partners regarding calibration methodology etc. was not possible.
+A great amount of time and work was spent in testing different possible causes of errors. - 2) With our GC the analysis takes 6 min, while with the GC of partners it takes less than 2 min: this means the impossibility to analyse a large number of samples. - 3) The GC laboratory is quite distant from the storage room, so it took some time to transfer gas samples from the storage room to the laboratory.
+It was not possible to accumulate many samples in order to reduce transport time, because leak problems could increase with the delay from sampling to analysis. - 4) The type of analysis is such, that generally it is not possible to correct errors or mistakes, and so repeat the analysis.
+So we were compelled to reduce the number of gas exchange measurements during storage of pears.
 On the other hand, diffusion measurements which were not scheduled in the first year, were anticipated to this year.
 For diffusion measurements a different GC had to be found for Ne analysis, and the methodology had to be set, which still needs some improvement.
-The time and amount of work requested by diffusion measurement and Neon analysis is the limiting factor for the number of samples which can be analyzed.
+The time and amount of work requested by diffusion measurement and Neon analysis is another limiting factor for the number of samples which can be analyzed.